Resampling-based multi-resolution false discovery exceedance control: Sequential method

 \subsection{Full sequential method}

-Before we formally state our result in Theorem \ref{thmseq}, we explain the idea behind the construction of $q_{\fin}$.
+Before we formally state the result in Theorem \ref{thmseq}, we explain the idea behind the construction of $q_{\fin}$.
 Firstly, recall that our single-step method rejects all hypotheses with $T_i(X)>q$.
 However, the proof of Theorem \ref{thmmain} also defines a potentially strictly smaller threshold $q'\leq q$.
 That proof shows that if we substitute $q'$ for $q$ in Theorem \ref{thmmain}, then the result still holds true.
 However, computing $q'$ requires knowledge of $\N$, so we cannot know it.
-However, we can potentially get closer to $q'$.
+However, we can potentially close in on $q'$.

 Indeed, in the proof of Theorem \ref{thmmain} an event $\E$ was defined which satisfies $\pr(\E)\geq 1-\alpha$.
 We showed that under $\E$, $FDP(q)\leq \gamma$.
 This means that under $\E$, there are at least $B_1:=\lceil (1-\gamma)R(q)\rceil $ false hypotheses among the hypotheses with indices in $\R(q)$.
 Thus, under $\E$, we can choose a set $\I\subseteq\{1,...,m\}$ with $\I^c\subseteq \R(q)$ and $|\I^c| = B_1$, such that $\N\subseteq\I$.
 Here $\I^c$ stands for $\{1,...,m\}\setminus\I$.
 We cannot pinpoint such a set $\I$ but we know it exists, under $\E$.